Financial-Times/o-layout/README.md

 ## Query Layout

-The query layout is intended for search, filter, and result pages.The query layout provides four areas (in addition to a header and a footer):
+The query layout is intended for search, filter, and result pages.
+The query layout provides four areas (in addition to a header and a footer):

 - Heading
 - Query Sidebar